angelapopa/sws/README.md

   - [ ] add paging for the get request (`/hotels`)
   - [ ] add navigation (HATEOS)
   - [ ] how to define facilities for hotel/room?
-  - [ ] how to define availability for rooms?
+  - [x] how to define availability for rooms?
+Currently the db has the schema.org value InStock for all entries.
+So we ignore this data for now.
   - other todos ...